CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 ### Item pages

 Item pages have in depth Schema markup in JSON-LD format driven by the object metadata.
-Schema elements are driven by the "schema-map" column of config-metadata.csv.
+Schema elements are driven by the "schema_map" column of config-metadata.csv.
 Each item page is given the basic type of `CreativeWork`, thus metadata fields can be mapped to any of the properties listed on the [CreativeWork documentation](https://schema.org/CreativeWork).
 Copy the exact property name, as this value will be turned into schema JSON-LD markup.
-If the "schema-map" column is empty, only the automatically generated markup will be added.
+If the "schema_map" column is empty, only the automatically generated markup will be added.

 Suggested field mappings include: